thanavreddy/blackbox/Readme.md

 # Black Box API Decoded

-This project is a reverse-engineering challenge involving a set of undocumented API endpoints hosted on a simulated malfunctioning system.
+This project is a reverse-engineering challenge involving a set of undocumented API endpoints hosted on a sim**Hid**Hidden Behavior (Final Decoded Logic):**

+* If `data` is **not a list/array** → returns an error message: `"Input must be a valid JSON array"`
+* If `data` is **a list/array** (regardless of length or content) → always returns `false`

+> **Note:** The endpoint name is a complete decoy — there's no actual fizzbuzz number check happening.
+It simply validates if the input is an array and always returns false for arrays.alfunctioning system.
 Each endpoint behaves unpredictably with no official documentation, and the task was to deduce their hidden logic through carefully crafted requests and analysis of responses.

 ---